An Epic Drive to Col du Lautaret in France's Dauphiné Alps

-Col du Lautaret is a high mountain pass at an elevation of 2.060m (6,758ft) above the sea level, located in the department of Hautes-Alpes, in the Provence-Alpes-Côte d'Azur region of France.
-This pass forms an integral part of the iconic Route des Grandes Alpes, making it a traveler's delight.
+Col du Lautaret is a high mountain pass at an elevation of 2.060m (6,758ft) above sea level, located in the department of Hautes-Alpes, in the Provence-Alpes-Côte d'Azur region of France.
+This pass is part of the iconic Route des Grandes Alpes.

-Nestled in the Dauphiné Alps, a mountain range in southeastern France, the pass marks the boundary between the valleys of the Romanche and the Guisane.
+Set high in the Dauphiné Alps, a mountain range in the southeastern part of France, the pass marks the boundary between the valleys of the Romanche and the Guisane.
 The summit provides good views of La Meije to the south-west, the Grand Galibier to the north and over several summits of the Massif des Ecrins.

 The road to the summit is totally paved.
 It’s called D1091.
 The road is 96.5 km (59.96 miles) long, running west-east from Vizille (in the Isère department) to Briançon (in the Hautes-Alpes department).
-Notably, the western approach entails a series of tunnels, some stretching up to 800 meters.
+The western approach features a series of tunnels, some stretching up to 800 meters.

 Can you climb Col du Lautaret from Galibier?